The Charwoman's Shadow: Critical reception

 Reviewing the 1973 Ballantine edition, Theodore Sturgeon declared the novel to be one of the most potent early influences on him: "I love [the] book with an abiding passion as a perennial evocation of delight and humor and beauty".

 Everett F. Bleiler found the novel to be an "excellent" example of "a traditional fairytale [with] many nice touches".

 Neil Barron described The Charwoman's Shadow as "an excellent fantasy in the tradition of George MacDonald".

+References in other media

 Track 8 on the album High Life by Wayne Shorter “Midnight in Carlotta’s Hair” is a reference to a line from the novel.